 It's important to find the optimum filtration time for your backyard swimming pool to ensure energy is used most efficiently.
 One complete turnover of water every 24 hours provides adequate filtering for a residential pool.
 Pool pumps are often left to run longer than necessary because people fear the chemicals may become imbalanced, allowing algal growth to bloom.
 This may not be prevented by prolonged filtration or circulation.
-In most cases six hours a day in the summer is all that is needed.
+In most cases six hours a day in the summer and four hours in the winter is all that is needed.

-It helps to install a timer to activate the pump for several short periods each day.
-Running the pump continuously for six hours leaves another 18 hours each day for the pool to collect debris.
-Several short cycles - such as three two-hourly pump sessions - keep the pool cleaner all day.
+It helps to install a timer to set the optimal pump run times for different seasons.
+Running the pump continuously for 6 hours leaves another 18 hours each day for the pool to collect debris.
+Several short cycles, such as three, two-hourly pump sessions, keep the pool cleaner all day.